ElamParithi07/Digital-Back-Office-Task/README.md

 });

 Run the start command >`npx expo start`

-Use emulator or your own device or install expo go for andriod
+Use emulator or your own device or install expo go for andriod to run the application.